simonswiss/headlessui-vue-listbox-disabled-item-focus/README.md

 yarn && yarn dev
 ```

+To reproduce the issue:

+### Safari

-To reproduce the issue, open the ListboxOptions, click on the disabled option (Simon) and then navigate up or down with the arrow keys.
+Open the ListboxOptions, click on the disabled option (Simon).

 The disabled option should now be in focus.

+### Chrome

+Open the ListboxOptions, click on the disabled option (Simon) and then navigate up or down with the arrow keys.

+The disabled option should now be in focus.

+### Firefox

+This issue doesn't happen in latest Firefox.